-If you've been online at all this week, you've likely seen the news about celebrities dying by suicide, and people sharing their opinions about what should happen next.
 News about suicide is heartbreaking for people who have no experience with depression, but if you have a mental illness or love someone who does, it can be incredibly triggering.
 So, what do you do if news about suicide is triggering for you or someone you love?
-It's always possible to turn off the television or log off Twitter, but the fact that this conversational will remain in the news cycle can trigger feelings of hopelessness, or thoughts about suicide.
+It's always possible to turn off the television or log off Twitter, but the fact that this conversation will remain in the news cycle can spark feelings of hopelessness, or thoughts about suicide.
 If that is the case, it's critical to know that it is always OK to ask a friend or loved one for help, or to ask a friend or loved one if they need help — and doing so can make a crucial difference.

-If you're feeling upset, it's okay — more than okay — to log off.
+If you're feeling upset, it's OK — more than OK — to log off.
 Paige says to take time off from work or other obligations if you need to.
 "Depression is a serious mental illness.
-If someone suffered from it and if there’s a trigger like the media, its important to pull out" and disengage, she says.
-But on top of disengaging with media, it's important to reach out and be engaged through in-person connections.
+If someone suffered from it and if there’s a trigger like the media, its important to pull out," she says.
+But on top of disengaging with media, being engaged through in-person connections is helpful.
 "Anything you can do to reach out and verbalize your suffering and be heard" is critical, she says.
 She suggests reaching out to friends, family, or loved ones, or through your faith community, or signing up for counseling, even if it's only for a few sessions.
 "Increased self-care," in her words, can also be incredibly helpful — "doing those things you find soothing and taking care of yourself."

 If you or someone you know are experiencing suicidal thoughts, call 911, or call the National Suicide Prevention Hotline at 1-800-273-8255 or text HOME to the Crisis Text Line at 741741.

 Melinda Paige, Ph.D., LPC, NCC, CPCS